British legislators overwhelmingly reject 'right to die' law

 Opponents of the bill said it could have led to vulnerable people feeling pressured to take their own lives to avoid being a burden to their families.

-In a free vote, 118 Members of Parliament voted in favor of the bill while 330 voted against.
-Prime Minister David Cameron is against any move to legalize assisted dying.
+In a free vote, 118 Members of Parliament voted in favour of the bill while 330 voted against.
+Prime Minister David Cameron is against any move to legalise assisted dying.

 Under the bill, people with fewer than six months to live could have been prescribed a lethal dose of drugs, which they had to be able to take themselves.